-Christmas is coming and ROUTE-TO-PA Santa Claus is bringing to you a bag full of goodies!
-We present to you: The new version 2.8 of the Social Platform for Open Data (SPOD).
+We present to you the latest updates pertaining to ROUTE-TO-PA The new version 2.8 of the Social Platform for Open Data (SPOD).
 Our SPOD allows easy discussions, effective co-creation and smooth social interactions around Open Data.
-In particular, SPOD 2.8 offers: Mobile SPOD app: the […]
+In particular, SPOD 2.8 offers: Mobile SPOD app: the new version (v.
+1.3.0) introduces the social activities of the What’s […]

 With the aim to encourage, inform and engage citizens and residents on services and issues in their local areas, RouteToPA project and Smart Dublin launched “Pin it in the Parks”.
 Ever wondered if there are tennis courts or exercise machines in the parks near you?
 What about playgrounds or skate parks or even historical monuments?
 A four […]